sequelize/sequelize/docs/upgrade-to-v4.md

 - `Hooks` should return Promises now.
 Callbacks are deprecated.
 - `required` inside include does not propagate up the include chain.

-  To get v3 compatible results you'll need to either set `required` on the containing include or you can use a hook to get v3 compatible results.
+  To get v3 compatible results you'll need to either set `required` on the containing include.

   Previous:
   ```js